 Our standard template is based on a 5-column grid layout.
 A basic 5-column layout spreads your content across all 5 columns.
 Therefore, to create a more complex visual design, we've implemented variations on the 5-column layout by subdividing it into the following combinations:

-Web pages always have a dominant element and a number of additional, peripheral elements.
+Webpages always have a dominant element and a number of additional, peripheral elements.
 On content pages, the dominant element is always situated in the left top corner of a page.
 This is where the title and primary content is located.
-Everything else on the page is considered secondary to this main element, but secondary elements also have a hierarchy.
+Everything else on the page is considered secondary to this main element, but should also have a hierarchy.

-The informational content on a Web site can have various content types: It can be displayed as text, images, videos, multimedia presentations, audio files, slideshows, or promotions.
-Within every content type, it is important to separate the “most important” from the “least important” – or in our terms, "primary" and "secondary" content – and classify the hierarchy of importance of what we would like to communicate to the public (end user).
+The information on a webpage can be displayed as text, images, videos, multimedia presentations, audio files, slideshows, or promotions Within every page, it is necessary to separate the most important content from the least important; or in our terms, "primary" and "secondary" content.

-Main text content can have other related content.
-For example: photo galleries or videos, interactive forms, or multimedia presentations.
-It is up to the author to assess related content to determine its importance and hierarchy within the page.
+Main text content can have other related content, like photo galleries, videos, or multimedia presentations.
+It is important that this related content is placed appropriately within the hierarchy of the overall page.

-Making choices is the key to successful layout.
-Some believe every topic is important and so it may be hard to make these choices.
-However, they do have to be made, particularly when one subject leads into another, or because it is easier to read from primary to secondary content then reading an undistinguished block of the same size content.
+Some believe that every topic is important and so it may be difficult to make these choices.
+However, consider the natural progression of a site viewer through the page, particularly when one topic leads to another.
+For a site viewer it may be easier to read from primary to secondary content rather than an undistinguished block of the same size content.